nvisnjic/nvisnjic.github.com/_posts/2015-01-09-setup-archlinux.md

     markdown: rdiscount

 This should be all the setup you need.
-Let's take it for a spin
+Let's take it out for a spin.

 Open a terminal and punch in